 - 2.1.
 We have already (in previous matters statements) highlighted the concern we have over the mandatory 10% biodiversity net gain (BNG) now required on all sites including previously developed land.
 It is a significant cost to development, either through the loss of development 'coverage' or as a development cost in addition to build and site abnormals. - 2.2.
+To have properly assessed proposed site allocations, clearly a calculation of the base position in the BNG Metric would have been in order, which in itself would require a baseline ecological survey.
+Whilst it may not be practical to do this on every proposed allocation, what information has been provided by the promoters in terms of BNG and viability?
+Are the Council aware of the need for BNG credits in the private market to allow any of the proposed allocations to go ahead?
+Or is it the case that (without exception) every proposed allocation can incorporate 10% BNG on site? - 2.3.
 Whilst this has been considered in some scenarios in the viability assessment that accompanies the local plan, it is not clear how (in particular) previously developed sites have been treated in the modelling work.
 In practice we have found that the BNG requirement has resulted in already difficult sites (in terms of abnormal costs) becoming completely unviable for housing delivery, particularly if they have a 'valuable' baseline position (for example an 'open mosaic' typology).
 It can be impossible to justify expensive offsite credit purchase in addition to factoring in site abnormals (such as demolition and site clearance, ground remediation, retaining structures and so on) as well as BNG and planning gain.
-Clearly, s106 contributions can be negotiable, but we have found that even without such contributions schemes struggle to be financially viable. - 2.3.
-We are not convinced that in all scenarios the viability testing has taken account of the significant effect that the 10% BNG requirement is now having on the delivery of housing on previously developed sites and it is likely to be even worse on previously developed employment sites. - 2.4.
+Clearly, s106 contributions can be negotiable, but we have found that even without such contributions schemes struggle to be financially viable. - 2.4.
+We are not convinced that in all scenarios the viability testing has taken account of the significant effect that the 10% BNG requirement is now having on the delivery of housing on previously developed sites and it is likely to be even worse on previously developed employment sites. - 2.5.
 We do not consider there is flexibility within the assessments to allow for such costs to be taken into consideration and this is likely to result in a number of previously developed sites never being viable to deliver housing.